dataloop/dataloop-support/docs/getting_started/faq.md

 **Q. What’s the quickest way to write Nagios plugins?**

-* A. If you’re using Linux then you’re spoilt for choice as you have Bash, Ruby and Python installed by default.
+* A. If you’re using Linux then you’re spoiled for choice as you have Bash, Ruby and Python installed by default.
 Pick your favourite scripting language and start writing.

 On Windows you can use batch, or setup a shell for Powershell.
 Or, alternately use our built in Python interpreter by selecting 'Built-In Python' from the drop down at the top of the plugin editor page.